algosup/2023-2024-project-3-virtual-processor-team-3/TechnicalSpecifications.md

 see commit: 1a2b3c

-- If one a value is higher than the limit, divide it into two separate value.
+- If one of the value is higher than the limit, divide it into two separate value.
 - If a value is too high, represent it with exponent (1e10 is equal to 1x(10x10))

 This fix allows users to apply multiplications to higher numbers without being subject to an overflow.